surniaulula/wpsso-organization-place/readme.txt

 = 3.0.0-dev.4 =

-(2024/08/02) If a Schema Place sub-type is also a Schema Organization sub-type: Add organization selects, add checkboxes for default organization options.
+(TBD) If a Schema Place sub-type is also a Schema Organization sub-type: Add organization selects, add checkboxes for organization options.

 = 2.4.1 =